myeghaneh/BZML/README.md

-The aim of this project is improving the content analysis of ancient texts and books.
-We have used different state of the art machine learning and deep learning approach for this aim.
+he aim of this project is improving the content analysis of ancient texts and books using state of the art information extraction techniques empowered by machine learning and deep learning
 ![FrequencyplotAstronomia](https://user-images.githubusercontent.com/43270094/66916874-0c97f780-efd1-11e9-8d8f-0ddb1b230ff4.png)

+ We have done a  several preprocessing step for preparing the data and extracting useful information

 ![word001](https://user-images.githubusercontent.com/43270094/66849589-fb48df80-ef2b-11e9-8b1f-c4d46225020f.png)
 In this repository, you can find a refined named entity recognition (NER) model using spaCy which can annotate these labels: